DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ### Binary data

 The distribution of a binomial random variable or simple scalar transformations of it, such as the proportions of success found by dividing by the sample size, are approximately normal by the CLT.
 Since binomial random variables are bounded by zero and the number of trials, we have to make sure our probability of success is not close to zero or one.
 That is, the number of successes is not close to 0 or $n$.
-A general rule of thumb is that the number of success and failures be at least 10.
+A general rule of thumb is that the number of successes and failures be at least 10.

 ### Tappers and listeners